mahfuzalamttt/mahfuzalamttt/README.md

-- 👋 Hi, I’m @mahfuzalamttt
+- 👋 Hi, I’m @mahfuzalamttt.
-- 👀 I’m interested in Python
+- 👀 I’m a beginner passionate about mathematics, data entry, and programming.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning data structure.
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m skilled in fats typing, Microsoft Excel, and Google Sheets, and I enjoy organizing data efficiently.
-- 📫 How to reach me..... not need to reach me
+- 📫 I'm looking to collaborate on beginner-friendly web development project or math-related educational content.

 <!---
 mahfuzalamttt/mahfuzalamttt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.